SansGuidon/bookmarks/README.md

 * [Atom](https://atom.io/packages) - All packages
 * [Jessica Kerr](https://blog.codeship.com/growing-tech-stack-say-no/) - Growing Your Tech Stack: When to Say No
 * [Heather Knight](https://hackernoon.com/how-to-solve-programmers-block-18363c040656) - What Writers Can Teach Programmers
+* [Tom Limoncelli](https://everythingsysadmin.com/dumb-things-to-check.html) - troubleshooting : a list of dumb (and not so dumb) things to check

 ## Programmer humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers